Blog

 The Adoption of IPS, 2005

-When the adoption of IPS began to grow in the latter part of 2005, more vendors began supporting IPS.
+When the adoption of IPS began to grow in the latter part of 2005, more vendors began supporting it.
 As vendors began competing for IPS business, they stopped bragging about the amount of signatures they had in their database.
-Since the IPS is inline, clients worried that all those signatures would slow down the network as each connection would have to be checked for one of those exploit-based signatures.
+Since the IPS is inline, customers worried that all those signatures would slow down the network because each connection would have to be checked for one of those exploit-based signatures.
 IPS vendors began creating only one signature to satisfy each vulnerability no matter how many exploits were affiliated with it.
 Vendors had discovered that an IPS or an IDS that has more than 3,500 signatures is apt to hinder its performance.
 Today, vendors still pick the most relevant signatures that address the current threats as well as older threats that hackers still use.

 2006 – 2010: Adoption of Faster Combined Intrusion Detection and Prevention Systems

-Security companies that offered IDS/IPS solutions stepped up the competition by taking IPS from 1 or 2 Gbps to 5 Gbps, providing the ability to monitor more segmented networks, as well as the DMZ, web farms (the use of multiple servers to host an application so that one server does not become overloaded with traffic), and the area just inside an organization's perimeter before the attack has an opportunity to enter the main network.
-An IPS operating at 5 Gbps allowed greater capacity to handle the throughput on the device, allowing the device to monitor more network segments.
-Today, the majority of IPS platforms can provide up to 40 to 60 Gbps of protected throughput.
-Clients began switching from IDS to IPS, and its adoption was seeing double digit revenue growth year over year.
-When the Payment Card Industry Data Security Standard (PCI DSS) began requiring organizations that accept payment cards (credit cards) to install either an IDS or a web app firewall, many of those organizations purchased an IDS/IPS.
-By then, the IPS technology had been more finely tuned and was much better at not blocking harmless traffic, so people began using it in the IPS mode.
-Meanwhile, botnets were proliferating.
 One way attackers were gaining control of user's computers and adding them to botnets was by planting malware on popular websites.
 If a user's browser plugin like Java or Adobe's Flash or PDF reader contained a vulnerability, when the user clicked on a document or link that used one of those plugins, malware would secretly be downloaded.
-Additionally, in 2008 hackers were using iFrame redirects on popular websites like news sites to redirect a user to the hacker's site.
-If end users had vulnerabilities in their applications or web browser when they landed on one of those popular sites the Iframe code would redirect them to a malicious website.
+Additionally, in 2008 hackers were using iframe redirects on popular websites like news sites to redirect a user to the hacker's site.
+If end users had vulnerabilities in their applications or web browser when they landed on one of those popular sites, the iframe code would redirect them to a malicious website.
 This required IDS/IPS vendors to provide additional countermeasures.
-In addition to pattern matching, string matching, anomaly detection and heuristic based detection, vendors added information to block malicious command & control IP addresses as well as websites that were known to host malware, reducing the time it takes to detect threats.
+In addition to pattern matching, string matching, anomaly detection and heuristic based detection, vendors added information to block malicious command and control IP addresses as well as websites that were known to host malware, reducing the time it takes to detect threats.

 2011 – 2015: Next Generation Intrusion Prevention Systems

 Another addition to IDS/IPS came about after the 2011 breach on RSA, the security company widely known for its two-factor authentication product.
-The media referred to the attack as an Advanced Persistent Threat (APT) and later reported that the breach occurred due to a phishing attack that contained a document tainted with malware.
+The media referred to the attack as an advanced persistent threat (APT) and later reported that the breach occurred due to a phishing attack that contained a document tainted with malware.
 Organizations began asking security vendors if they could protect them from a document or executable that has malware embedded in it if the vendor has no signature for that malware.
 Most security vendors with an IDS/IPS offering could not.
-Clients were clamoring for an APT remedy, so vendors decided the best fix would be to add sandboxing and/or emulation capabilities on the IDS/IPS, but redesigning the hardware would take anywhere from 12 to 18 months.
+Customers were clamoring for an APT remedy, so vendors decided the best fix would be to add sandboxing and/or emulation capabilities on the IDS/IPS, but redesigning the hardware would take anywhere from 12 to 18 months.

 Meanwhile, companies like FireEye and Fidelis were growing.
 They were delivering a device with sandboxing or emulation capability that no other network security vendor had at the time.
 The sandbox was a whole new technology category addressing the ability to find zero-day malware.
-Traffic that contained documents or executables via web or email were sent to that Breach Detection System.
+Traffic that contained documents or executables via web or email were sent to a breach detection system.
 Documents and executables would automatically be opened in the sandbox.
 When anything was discovered to have been malicious, the sandbox would send an alert to an administrator.
 Although IDS/IPS vendors would not be able to create that type of feature for at least a year, they began using MD5/SHA checksums of known bad files.
 Each file has a unique checksum.
 Checksums (also known as hashes or signatures) are strings of characters made from numbers and letters, which can be used to verify the integrity of files and text messages.
 If the checksum that entered the network matched the checksum the vendor had on file, the sandbox would alert the victim's organization that malware had just entered the network.
-Back then, this was a milestone for protecting network.
-Today, this type of technology is being used in NGFWs.
+Back then, this was a milestone for protecting networks.

 Although Gartner coined the term "next-generation firewall" in 2003 and predicted they would include IPS features and would be offered in 2006, NGFWs were not widely adopted until 2013.
-At that time they began including IDS/IPS functionality, such as using signatures to identify known attacks and looking for anomalies and protocol deviations in the packet flow.
+At that time, they began including IDS/IPS functionality, such as using signatures to identify known attacks and looking for anomalies and protocol deviations in the packet flow.

-2016 – Onward: Next Generation Firewalls
+2016 – 2020: Next Generation Firewalls and an Evolving Landscape

 [1] https://en.wikipedia.org/wiki/Expert_system